agg-shambhavi/MoneyGame-Backend/README.md

-# MoneyGame: Backend
+# 📈💰 MoneyGame: Backend
-API for the MoneyGame project
+Backend for the MoneyGame project

-Implemented the following functionalities:
+## 🛠 Implemented the following functionalities:

 - Registration & Login
 - Returning a jwt-Token on Login/Registration